 Final Thoughts: Moving to Los Angeles

-Hopefully after reading this, you’ll conclude that Los Angeles neither monolithic in terms of the people who live here or the work they do.
-Nor is the landscape a barren urban jungle of concrete and cars.
+Hopefully after reading this, you’ll conclude that Los Angeles neither monolithic in terms of the people who live here nor the work they do.
+The landscape is not a barren, urban jungle of concrete and cars.
 In fact, this city is quite livable and downright fun and interesting.
 There are so many museums, activities, sights, sounds and foods to discover and enjoy.
 Living in Los Angeles is never dull.